 Academic

-Ganesh MI (Forthcoming 2024) The criminal gaze and surveyed thought.
-Entry in the Bloomsbury Encyclopedia of Visual Culture.
+Ganesh, MI (Forthcoming 2024) The criminal gaze and surveyed thought in The Bloomsbury Encyclopedia of Visual Culture.

 Ganesh, MI and Nyrup, R (2022) Cultural work in ‘AI Ethics and Society’ pedagogy: Some early reflections (link to PDF of paper) At the AI Cultures workshop, Neurips 2022.